ShirazFero/Friends-Of-The-Swifts/README.md

 this is an automated Gui script for live broadcasts

 ### how to use
-...

 Initializing:(do it once)
 ----------------------
-1.make sure AHK is installed on your pc if not download and install at https://www.autohotkey.com/ 2.make sure OBS studio is installed on your pc if not download and install at https://obsproject.com/download 3.add all camera rtmp streams to OBS and add a scene for each camera, watch video watch video __LINK_ 4.make sure Live streaming on YouTube is enabaled on your account if not please enable it at, watch video __LINK__ 5.make sure to generate 1-6 reuseable Streaming key depending on the amuont of cameras needed for broadcast at, watch video __LINK__
+1.make sure AHK is installed on your pc if not download and install at https://www.autohotkey.com/ \n 2.make sure OBS studio is installed on your pc if not download and install at https://obsproject.com/download \n 3.add all camera rtmp streams to OBS and add a scene for each camera, watch video watch video __LINK_ \n 4.make sure Live streaming on YouTube is enabaled on your account if not please enable it at, watch video __LINK__ \n 5.make sure to generate 1-6 reuseable Streaming key depending on the amuont of cameras needed for broadcast at, watch video __LINK__ \n
 ----------------------

 Before running script:(before starting broadcast)